boshoffwillem/.dotfiles/README.md

 # environment setup

-Repo for my dotfiles and nix config.
+Repo for my dotfiles and machine setup.